 The Brain Benefits of Gratitude

 When we regularly engage in a gratitude practice, we build new neural pathways in the PFC.
-The PFC is where our executive functions operate from (short term memory, attention, etc.), and any amount of time we spend building new neural pathways there benefits us and improves our ADHD traits.
-We literally increase ther amount of gray matter we have.
+The PFC is where our executive functions operate from (short term memory, attention, planning, etc.), and any amount of time we spend building new neural pathways there benefits us by improving our ADHD challenges, lowering our stress, and building fierce self-compassion.
+We literally increase the amount of gray matter we have.

 So!
 What are you grateful for today?
 What went well this past week?